 Anna and I are not ice skaters, but it was nice enough just to stand on a bridge overlooking the canal and just watch.

-We also passed by Parliament Hall during this time, and a couple other impressively built buildings which I don’t exactly know what they were.
+We also passed by Parliament Hall during this time and a couple of other impressively built buildings which I don’t exactly know what they were.